Generic Banner Placeholder image

 Visit our Careers page to see all available positions

-Beginning on Monday, May 5, Fourcast will be recruiting a full complement of staff to run the highly anticipated residential – or “bed-based” – programs, which include a 35-day residential addiction treatment program and a withdrawal management program.
-Developed over the past two years, the services will align with the current best practices for addiction treatment and withdrawal management and will allow Fourcast to add this vital new service to our existing program options.
+Beginning on Monday, May 5, Fourcast will be recruiting a full complement of staff to run the highly anticipated bed-based programs, which include a 35-day addiction treatment program and a 5 to 7-day withdrawal management program.
+Developed over the past two years, the services will align with the current best practices for addiction treatment and withdrawal management and will allow Fourcast to add this vital new service to our existing program options

 “We are incredibly excited to be moving forward with setting up our new facility and getting closer to opening the doors at Paddock Wood,” said Donna Rogers, Executive Director at Fourcast.
 “The biggest variable in predicting when we will be able to open these programs to the community is getting staff in place.
 We are committed to having the right people in the right roles so that we can ensure that we are offering the highest quality programming and meeting the highest standards of care to those receiving our services.”